 - Pharmacotherapy for SAD

-- Definition: persistent and intense fears of one or more specific situations or objects (phobic stimuli); always occurs during encounters with the phobic stimulus but may already surge in anticipation of an encounter
+- Always occurs during encounters with the phobic stimulus but may already surge in anticipation of an encounter

 - Animal: spiders (arachnophobia), insects (entomophobia), dogs (cynophobia)